Ministry-of-Silly-Scripts/codewars-js-digitalRoot/NOTES.md

 - it should return a number for any input ✅
 - auxiliary function numberToString:
   - it should return a string for any input ✅
-- it should return 1 for input equal to 1
+- it should return 1 for input equal to 1 ✅
+- it should return 2 for input equal to 11 🚧
+- auxiliary function stringToNumber:
+  - it should return a number for any input